voedger/voedger-kb/se.md

 **Design** is the process of crafting solutions by organizing elements to meet specific goals.

 **Polling** is a technique where a system repeatedly checks for state changes, data availability, or conditions at fixed intervals rather than receiving notifications when changes occur.

-**Software Architecture** refers to the high-level structures of a software system and the discipline of creating such structures and systems.
-Each structure comprises software elements, relations among them, and properties of both elements and relations.

 **Software Design**
     - v1. is the process of blueprinting defining software architecture, components, interfaces, and other characteristics to satisfy specified requirements.
 It includes making decisions about software design patterns, algorithms, data structures, and more.